rhythm-semwal/HMS/README.md

     b.
 Assign Doctors to Departments

 4. Search Functionality:
     a.
-Search for Patients, Doctors, and Departments by some attribute ● Filtering Options (e.g., Availability and Specialization)
+Search for Patients, Doctors, and Departments by some attribute
     b.
+Filtering Options (e.g., Availability and Specialization)
+    c.
 Optional Enhancements: Implement pagination to limit the number of products returned in a single request.
 ```